 As I mentioned already here, 1Password and Dashlane take two different approaches to their software.
 For the average user, it often feels the same, but there are a few key differences.

-- Web App Approach (Dashlane): Using a web app, Dashlane is able to streamline their software development and provide every desktop user with the same experience.
+- Web App Approach (Dashlane): A web app can streamline software development and provide every desktop user with the same experience.
 You can use the web app while offline, but this also means that you must use Dashlane to sync your vault.
 You can’t keep it as a local file only.

 - Software Approach (1Password): For now, 1Password still uses downloadable apps for Windows and Mac users.
 In this way, you can open it up as a separate app, use it easily offline, and even store your vault locally without sync if you want.